innerspacetrainings/Application-Endless-Faller/README.md

 - Split the requirements into sub tasks and estimate the time it would take for each one.
 - Send an email to Philipp Ottensamer with your estimations.
-- Optionally, contact Vitaly Popuzin for requirements clarification.
+- Optionally, contact Philipp Ottensamer for requirements clarification.

 ### Implementation